Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Discussion

-To find the proper definition of the energy conversion rate in shear flow, we should keep in mind that the central motivation for this task is to quantify the amount of energy available for vertical mixing.
+\yo{Energy conversion formulas similar to \eqref{eq:energy_conversion_rate_modified}} have been used by \cite{nikurashin2011global} and \cite{shakespeare2020interdependence} to \yo{estimate} the internal-wave energy radiating away from the seafloor topography forced by geostrophic and tidal flows.
+However, there remains a concern that the energy production rate defined in \eqref{eq:energy_conversion_rate_modified} depends only on \yo{flow quantities evaluated at the bottom boundary, whereas the present analysis highlights the potential importance of the full vertical structure of the steady shear flow in the energetics of bottom-generated internal gravity waves.} To find the proper definition of the energy conversion rate in shear flow, we should keep in mind that the central motivation for this task is to quantify the amount of energy available for vertical mixing.
 From this viewpoint, defining the energy production rate in reference to the velocity at the bottom can lead to some errors as the waves exchange the energy with the steady flow during the vertical propagation. \cite{kunze2019energy} clarified this point and argued that the energy exchange between waves and mean flows might explain the significant overestimation of the energy dissipation rates in the Southern Ocean predicted by the conventional formula of the lee wave theory.
 For the accurate estimation of the wave energy available for mixing, the best definition of the energy production rate would be the one that replaces $\overline{U}$ in \eqref{eq:energy_production_define} with the velocity at a level where wave dissipation takes place, though identifying this level remains a significant challenge.

 In the following, we list other limitations of the current study and discuss possible future directions to address them.
 First, this study employs a two-dimensional model assuming homogeneity in one horizontal direction.
 We may readily extend the formulation for a three-dimensional model as far as the reference flow varies only in the vertical direction.
 In that case, for each horizontal wave vector of the generated waves, projecting the horizontal velocity in the same direction as the wave vector, we may derive a solution in the same manner as the two-dimensional case.
 Second, we have restricted our study to the case where $U_z$ is positive.
 This assumption was necessary to perform the Frobenius series expansion of the singular solution around a critical level, with the leading-order term specified by \eqref{eq:gamma_critical}.
 If there exists a level where $U_z$ changes signs, we need special treatment there. \cite{bouchet2010large} considered this kind of problem for a homogeneous fluid and found an interesting \textit{vorticity depletion} phenomenon.
 Applying their asymptotic approach to a stratified fluid case remains to be done.